skiletro/nixfiles/README.md

 ## Todo
 - [ ] Eww bar is still a bit squashed when a long song is playing, as well as a long window title, unsure how to fix as of now
 - [ ] Seperate settings for `themis` and (currently non-existant) `eris` as `themis` requires 1.5x scaling with hyprland
-- [ ] Fix GTK theme, currently has transparent popups and is using the wrong accent of catppuccin
+- [ ] Fix GTK theme, currently has transparent popups (issue with theme itself)
 - [ ] Any sort of `,` in a window title causes the text to be cut off at that point
 - [ ] Implement shikane or something to handle monitors being turned on and off to fix issue where if lid is closed and is disconnected from dock, hyprland crashes
 - [ ] Fix the custom `onedrivegui` package at some point. it mumbles on about needing a python pyside6.qt something something
+- [ ] Fix default applications (.zip opens with osu, term doesn't have a default, etc) Maybe something to do with xdg?

 If you can help with any of this stuff, please do a pull request as I am still learning!